mEyob/user-data/README.md

 terraform apply
 ```

+When the infrastructure is setup successfully, the URL for the API will be printed to the terminal.

 ### Future work

 This code base is created as a prototype in a short period of time, so it could benefit from further work as discussed below.